OutSystems/docs-odc/src/eap/security.md

 * Is encrypted at rest with a per-customer encryption key managed by OutSystems.
 * Resides in the region specified during the creation of the customer's ODC organization.

-A network namespace isolates each stage [within each organization's Runtime.](#isolation-of-stages).
+A network namespace isolates each stage [within each organization's Runtime](#isolation-of-stages).

 ### File Integrity Monitoring